 Hard drive data recovery should ideally begin with a professional evaluation.
 The reason for this is, if your hard drive is experiencing certain failures, attempting to access the drive can cause permanent data loss.
 Never format, initialize, or run CHKDSK on any failing hard drive.

 Common causes of hard drive failure include manufacturing defects, dropping or other shocks to the drive, power surges, accidental formatting, and computer viruses.

 We group hard drive failures into logical, electrical, or physical errors.
 Logical errors include deleted files, accidentally formatted drives, firmware damage, bad sectors, etc. Types of electrical errors are failed PCB components and damaged pre-amp, etc. Physical errors are failed heads, stuck motors, stiction, etc.

 Physically damaged hard drives frequently make noises such as clicking, buzzing, beeping, scratching, or grinding.
 Other signs of hard drive failure include blue screen, drive not formatted error, system freezes, computer won’t boot, or files can’t be accessed.
 For more information on signs of hard drive failure, see signs of data loss risk.

 Hard Drive Manufacturers:

-We provide hard drive data recovery primarily for SATA and IDE drives from Western Digital, Seagate, Toshiba, Hitachi, Fujitsu, Samsung, Maxtor, and most other brands.
+We provide hard drive data recovery primarily for USB, SATA and IDE drives from Western Digital, Seagate, Toshiba, Hitachi, Fujitsu, Samsung, Maxtor, and most other brands.